County-District-School (CDS) Codes

 CDS Guidelines and General Information

-Answers to common questions related to CDS administration and using the Online Public Update for Schools (OPUS)-CDS Web application to submit changes.
+This Web page contains answers to common questions related to the CDS administration and using the Online Public Update for Schools (OPUS)-CDS Web application to submit changes.

 - Definition of a School